Showing posts with label peach. Show all posts

 Hard Rock Cafe in City Walk Orlando

-The balcony at Hard Rock Cafe in City Walk
+The balcony at Hard Rock Cafe on City Walk

-We ordered boneless chicken tenders, water and coke cost $19.91.
-We sat there for as long as we could wait for Lora and her friend.
+We ordered boneless chicken tenders, water, and Coke, which cost $19.91.
+We sat there as long as we could wait for Lora and her friend.

 We paid our bill and left.

 We met Lora and her friend at Bubba Gumps.
-There were people outside of Bubba Gumps jumping rope and Hula, Hula Hooping.
-It had been a long day, we said good-bye, we rode back to the hotel.
+Outside, there were people jumping rope and Hula Hula Hooping.
+It had been a long day.
+After saying goodbye, we rode back to the hotel.

 Day 3: Sunday, May 26, 2013

-We slept late, we ate breakfast about 9:30 A.M. after breakfast we rode to Universal Studios.
+We slept late and ate breakfast at about 9:30 A.M.
+After breakfast, we rode to Universal Studios.

-We rode ET, Doctor Seuss Ride, Spider-Man, The Minions, we watched Fear Factor, the Animal show.
-We walked to City Walk, at 4:12 P.M. we ordered lunch at Bubba Gumps, our server was Eric and we sat at table 62.
+We rode ET, Doctor Seuss Ride, Spider-Man, and The Minions and watched Fear Factor, the Animal Show.
+We walked to City Walk.
+At 4:12 P.M., we ordered lunch at Bubba Gumps.
+Our server was Eric, and we sat at table 62.

-We ordered the Shrimper’s Heaven and two glasses of water cost $25.51.
+We ordered the Shrimper's Heaven and two glasses of water, which cost $25.51.

-We walked to Universal Studios, we waited one hour and fifteen minutes to ride despicable me, which was a great disappointment.
+We walked to Universal Studios and waited one hour and fifteen minutes to ride Despicable Me, which was a great disappointment.

-We exited Universal Studios, we went to the Island of Adventure where we bought a Choro cost $3.00 at Neeps Cart at 18:28P.M.
-Hubby bought a Lemon Slush cost $4.25 at the Poe Lemon.
+After leaving Universal Studios, we went to the Island of Adventure, where we bought a Choro at $3.00 at Neeps Cart at 18:28P.M.
+Hubby bought a Lemon Slush at $4.25 at the Poe Lemon.

 We bought a large coke for $2.99 at Market Café at 21:39 P.M.
 We stopped at Taco Bell ordered one burrito supreme $2.49, three Dorito loco supremes $5.07 for a total of $8.05, at 10:58 P.M.